IBM/terratorch/docs/about/contributing.md

     git checkout update-docs
     git pull origin update-docs
 ```
-* Add your modifications and open a PR to `update-docs`.
+* If you already have access to the IBM org on GitHub, add your modifications and open a PR to `update-docs`.
 It is recommended to add the label `documentation` to your PR.
 * The PR will be reviewed and approved if it is considered relevant by the maintainers.

 ## Contributing by reporting issues